A General Lotto game with asymmetric budget uncertainty: Equilibrium characterizations

+We note that the payoff $\pi_\mca$ in regions $\mcal{R}_1$ and $\mcal{R}_2$ coincides with the payoff of the corresponding benchmark complete information game $\text{GL}(\bar{A},B)$ \eqref{eq:Lotto_CI} in which player $\mca$ utilizes its expected endowment $\bar{A}$ deterministically.
+Indeed, these payoffs are well-known from the literature \cite{Hart_2008,Kovenock_2020}.

-The payoff to player $B$ is given by $\pi_B(\P_A,B,0) = \phi - \pi_A(\P_A,B,0)$. \end{lemma} Figure \ref{fig:regions} depicts the five distinct regions of the parameter space for which \eqref{eq:piA} is defined.
-We devote Appendix \ref{sec:APA} to the proof of Lemma \ref{lem:BNE_regions}, which details the players' equilibrium strategies.
-In particular, we establish a connection to two-player all-pay auctions with asymmetric information, and leverage the equilibrium strategies of such auctions to derive a system of non-linear equations associated with the expected budget constraints \eqref{eq:LC}.
-We detail all solutions to this system in Proposition \ref{prop:SB_equil}, where we find that they can only exist in the sub-region $\mcal{R}_5$ of Figure \ref{fig:regions}.
-We then provide equilibria for the remaining four regions.
+Figure \ref{fig:regions} depicts the five disjoint regions of the parameter space for which \eqref{eq:piA} is defined.
+We devote Appendix \ref{sec:APA} to the proof of Theorem \ref{thm:BNE_regions}, which also details the players' equilibrium strategies.
+To establish the result, we begin by first deriving a connection to two-player all-pay auctions with incomplete and asymmetric information, and leverage\footnote{The equilibrium solutions of complete information all-pay auctions have been leveraged to completely characterize the equilibria of complete information General Lotto games \cite{Roberson_2006,Kovenock_2020,Vu_EC2021}} their equilibrium strategies \cite{Siegel_2014} to derive a system of non-linear equations associated with the expected budget constraints \eqref{eq:LC}.
+We detail all solutions to this system in Proposition \ref{prop:SB_equil}, where we find that they can exist \emph{only for a subset of all possible underlying parameters}; in particular the sub-region $\mcal{R}_5$.
+We thus utilize other analytical techniques to fully characterize equilibria for all remaining parameters.
+We identify four disjoint regions $\mcal{R}_1$ - $\mcal{R}_4$ that constitute the remaining set of parameters, where each admits distinct structures in the equilibrium strategies (Appendix \ref{sec:other_regions}).
 The uniqueness of equilibrium payoffs follows from the BL game being constant-sum in ex-ante utilities.

-We note that only the total value $\phi$ of the battlefields $\bs{v}$ factors into the analysis, as is also the case in complete information Lotto games.
-We will simply refer to the payoff as $\pi_A$ when the context of $\text{BL}(\P_A,B,0)$ is clear.
-We note that the payoff $\pi_A$ in regions $\mcal{R}_1$ and $\mcal{R}_2$ coincides with the payoff of the corresponding benchmark complete information game $\text{GL}(\bar{A},B,0)$ in which player $A$ utilizes its expected endowment $\bar{A}$ deterministically.
-Indeed, these payoffs are well-known, and are given by

-Furthermore, we find that player $A$ can do no better in the BL game with any $A_1,A_2,p$ satisfying $pA_1 + (1-p)A_2 = \bar{A}$ than simply engaging in a complete information General Lotto game in which it uses the budget $\bar{A}$ deterministically.